visheshgupta08071992/AutomationAndDSANotes/SystemDesign/UnderstandingHashingAndConsistentHashing.md

 **But what is the actual purpose of Hashing or how converting some kind of data into integer is useful**

 Think about a real world example where you have a list of names and you want to search the name.
 If the names are sorted in alphabetical order then the complexity is nlogn(Binary Search), And if the names are not sorted in alphabetical order then the complexity becomes o(n) (Linear search).
 Can Hashing improve the complexity?
-Yes with the help of hashFunction we can convert these names into an integer which acts as indices of an array where the names get stored, Making the search easier with help of indices having o(1) complexity.
+Yes with the help of Modulus hashFunction where mod value is the size of array we can convert these names into an integer which acts as indices of an array where the names get stored, Making the search easier with help of indices having o(1) complexity.

 ![image](https://user-images.githubusercontent.com/52998083/223075669-b9bc0b3e-bdcf-401a-8f78-6b712423774c.png)